 Details of person to contact if you are concerned about the welfare and safety of a child.

-Identified person within the Church body:___________________________________
+Identified person within the Church body: _______________________

-Police (if safe and appropriate):___________________________________________
+Police (if safe and appropriate): _______________________

-Child protection and welfare Service:_______________________________________
+Child protection and welfare Service: _______________________

 Children have a key place in the heart of Jesus who said: ‘Whoever does not receive the kingdom of God like a child shall not enter it’ (Luke 18:17).
 This places a sacred obligation on the Church to ensure that children are welcomed, cherished and protected in a manner consistent with their central place in the life of the Church.

-2. Children’s Rights, National Law and Canon Law
+- Children’s Rights, National Law and Canon Law

-1. Mandatory reporting
+- Mandatory reporting

 Each of us has a duty to notify the statutory authorities of suspicions, concerns, knowledge or allegations that a child is being or has been abused:

 Suspicions, concerns, knowledge or allegations may relate to possible abuse by a member of Church personnel, but they can also relate to incidents in the child’s family, or elsewhere in the community.

 Measures to create and maintain environments that are safe for children, that prevent abuse and that create nurturing, caring conditions within the Church for children and the adults who work with them, will continue to be strengthened and reviewed.
-This will be done through training, support, communications and quality assurance
+This will be done through training, support, communications and quality assurance.

 - Responding appropriately to child protection suspicions, concerns, knowledge or allegations Anyone who brings any suspicion, concern, knowledge or allegation of current or past abuse of a child to the notice of the Church will be responded to sensitively, respectfully, actively and in a timely manner, in line with statutory child protection procedures and Church requirements.
 All suspicions, concerns, knowledge or allegations that reach the threshold for reporting to the civil authorities (apart from those received in the Sacrament of Reconciliation1) will be reported through the appointed Church representative.
 This will be done irrespective of the status of the person (lay, cleric or religious) who is suspected of having been abusive to a child.
-If the allegation relates to a lay member of the Diocese of Meath, in addition to notifying the statutory authorities, the allegation must be reported to the lead person in the Diocese.
-If the allegation relates to a cleric or religious from Ireland, in addition to notifying the statutory authorities, the allegation must also be reported to the Bishop and the National Board for Safeguarding Children in the Catholic Church in Ireland.
+If the allegation relates to a lay member of [INSERT NAME OF CHURCH BODY], in addition to notifying the statutory authorities, the allegation must be reported to the lead person in the [INSERT NAME OF CONGREGATION].
+If the allegation relates to a cleric or religious from Ireland, in addition to notifying the statutory authorities, the allegation must also be reported to the Church authority and the National Board for Safeguarding Children in the Catholic Church in Ireland.
 All Church personnel will co-operate with the statutory authorities in all cases.

-4. Caring pastorally for complainants and other affected persons
+- Caring pastorally for complainants and other affected persons

-Those who have suffered child abuse by Church personnel will receive a compassionate and just response, and will be offered appropriate pastoral care, counselling and support as they seek to rebuild their lives.
+Those who have suffered child abuse by Church personnel will receive a compassionate and just response, and will be offered appropriate pastoral care, counselling, and support as they seek to rebuild their lives.
 An appropriate pastoral response to the family, parish, congregation or order and to the wider community will be provided, with due regard to the right of privacy of those directly involved, and to the administration of justice.